UKHomeOffice/docker-aws-cli/README.md

 # docker-aws-cli

-A simple aws cli client based on Alpine.
+A lightweight aws cli client based on Alpine.

 Usage